UOsaka Figures

 YUKAWA Hideki

-(Photos courtesy of: Osaka University Yukawa Memorial)
+(Photos courtesy of: The University of Osaka Yukawa Memorial)

 Nobel